-L. Walk-in applicants
+Walk-in applicants

-Applicants who visit the admission and registration department in person to apply are considered as walk-in applicants.

-All applicants are expected to visit the university in person to fill the application form, submit the required documents, pay the admission fees, and finalize the admission process.
+Applicants who visit the Admission and Registration Department in person to apply are considered as walk-in applicants.
+All applicants are expected to visit the university in person to fill the designated application, submit the required documents, pay the admission fees, and finalize the admission process.

-M. Online applicants
+Online applicants

-Applicants can apply online through the university website; their applications will be evaluated, and they will be provided with offer letters accordingly.

-All online applicants will have to visit the university in person to complete the admission process as stipulated in "First Year Students" admission part, and pay the admission fees.
+Applicants can apply online through the university website.
+Their applications will be evaluated, and they will be provided with offer letters accordingly.
+Except during the emergency remote online operations, all applicants will have to visit the university to complete the admission process in the university admission fee as part and pay the admission fees.

-I. Admission Timeline and Applications fees
+I. Admission Timeline

-The University has a rolling admissions process which allows students to apply at any point of the academic year.
+The University has a rolling admissions process that allows students to apply at any point of the academic year.
 However, applicants applying for admission after the semester deadlines shall be reviewed for the subsequent semester.
-Admitted students are required to pay a non-refundable admission fees.